Jordi Casals

 1. Violin: Wilfried Hedenborg, Lara Kusztrich, Pavel Kuzmichev, Benjamin Morrison, Alexandr Sorokow, Holger Tautscher-Groh

-2. Violin: Dominik Hellsberg, Harald Krumpöck, Raimund Lissy, Alexander Steinberger, Helmut Zehetner
+2. Violin: Liya Frass, Dominik Hellsberg, Johannes Kostner, Harald Krumpöck, Raimund Lissy, Alexander Steinberger

 Viola: James Tobias Lea, Martin Lemberg, Michael Strasser